A causal framework for distribution generalization: Transforming causal models

-\textit{Intervention type.}\quad First, we consider which types of interventions in~\eqref{eq:SCM_full_causal} translate to well-behaved interventions in~\eqref{eq:SCM_full_causal_simple}.
-Importantly, interventions on $A$ in the full SCM reduce to regular interventions $A$ also in the reduced SCM.
-Similarly, performing hard interventions on all components of $X$ in the full SCM leads to the same intervention in the reduced SCM, which is in particular both confounding-removing and confounding-preserving.
+\textbf{Intervention type}\quad First, we consider which types of interventions in~\eqref{eq:SCM_full_causal} translate to well-behaved interventions in~\eqref{eq:SCM_full_causal_simple}.
+A simple example is given by interventions on $A$ in the original SCM, which result in the same interventions on $A$ also in the reduced SCM.
+Similarly, performing hard interventions on all components of $X$ in the original SCM leads to the same intervention in the reduced SCM, which is in particular both confounding-removing and confounding-preserving.
 For interventions on subsets of the $X$, this is not always the case.
-To see that, consider the following example.
+To see that, consider the following example